Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Oct 15, 2019

-First you have to know why it's important to know who the aggressor is because when the police come out to the scene because someone called 9-1-1 for a domestic violence or spousal abuse case, they're going to be talking to everybody there.
-If it's just the husband and wife / boyfriend and girlfriend, they're going to separate the parties and start asking questions about what happened.
+First, you have to know why it's important to know who the aggressor is because when the police come out to the scene because someone called 9-1-1 for a domestic violence or spousal abuse case, they're going to be talking to everybody there.
+If it's just the husband and wife/boyfriend and girlfriend, they're going to separate the parties and start asking questions about what happened.

-What they're really trying to determine is who the aggressor was, because whoever the aggressor was per police policy is going to get arrested, taken to jail, there's going to be a bail put on them and then they're just going to let the prosecutors — who are lawyers — decide whether or not any criminal case will be filed against that particular person.
+What they're really trying to determine is who the aggressor was because, per police policy, whoever the aggressor was is going to get arrested, taken to jail, have bail put on them, and then they're just going to let the prosecutors—who are lawyers—decide whether or not any criminal case will be filed against that particular person.

 You hit the other party when they didn't need to be hit.
 I mean, if somebody attacks you and you defend yourself, as long as you use reasonable force in defending yourself, you have a good argument that you didn't do anything wrong.